-1.10.1.1 Thorndike and the Law of Effect
+1.06.1 Thorndike and the Law of Effect

-A rat presses a lever and quickly scurries to the feeding niche to collect its meal.
+A rat presses a lever and quickly scurries to the food cup to collect its meal.
 A crow picks up a piece of newspaper - uncovering a morsel of food dropped by a passerby.
 A child lifts the lid off of a cookie jar and takes a cookie.
 These are the types of acquired behaviors that a theory of instrumental learning seeks to explain.
 Instrumental learning is the acquisition of a new response through reinforcing feedback.
 Thorndike (1898, 1911) provided the first general theory of instrumental learning with his Law of Effect.
 The Law of Effect is a simple trial-and-error learning model in which the actions an individual makes in the presence of a particular stimulus or context are strengthened or weakened depending on the consequences of those actions.
-Actions followed by desirable consequences such as attainment of food rewards or escape from aversive situations - become strengthened in that stimulus context, while actions followed by undesirable consequences - such as a loss of food or attainment of an aversive stimulus - become weakened in that context.
+Actions followed by desirable consequences-such as attainment of food rewards or escape from aversive situations-become strengthened in that stimulus context, while actions followed by undesirable consequences-such as a loss of food or attainment of an aversive stimulus-become weakened in that context.
 His theory grew out of experiments on escape learning in animals - most famously cats.
 In these experiments he studied the acquisition of a new behavior in a controlled manner.
-A cat was placed in a cage that Thorndike called a puzzle box (Figure 1), with food located in view just outside.
+A cat was placed in a cage which Thorn-dike called a puzzle box (Fig. 1) with food located in view just outside.
 The cat could escape the box by manipulating a device.

 Various puzzle boxes were rigged so that each one required a different manner of escape, such as pushing the door aside, pressing a lever, pulling a string, or a series of these behaviors.
 Thorndike repeatedly placed the cat inside a puzzle box and observed the latency to escape.
-As the cat learned which responses led to its release from the box, the latency to escape would diminish (Figure 2).
+As the association between the stimulus (puzzle box) and the effective escape response increased, the latency for the cat to escape diminished (Fig. 2).

-What struck Thorndike was that the cat initially tried all manners of escape - trying to squeeze through the bars, pawing at the door, clawing and biting and things in the box.
-The cat would strive instinctively to escape from confinement.
+What struck Thorndike was that the cat initially tried all manners of escape - trying to squeeze through the bars, pawing at the door, clawing and biting at things in the box.
+The cat would "...strive instinctively to escape from confinement.
 The vigor with which it struggles is extraordinary.
-For eight or ten minutes it will claw and bite and squeeze incessantly.
-(Thorndike, 1898: 13)
+For eight or ten minutes it will claw and bite and squeeze incessantly" (Thorndike, 1898, p.
+13).